|Profile||General | EIA profile | SEA profile|

 Competent environmental authorities to grant or reject environmental license are as follows:

-The environmental license should give a summary of environmental considerations and motivations that have been taken into consideration in the issueing of the license
+The environmental license should give a summary of environmental considerations and motivations that have been taken into consideration in the issuing of the license.

 The start of the license procedure should be published.